movementkitchen/website/src/pages/index.md

     avatar: https://scontent.flhr3-2.fna.fbcdn.net/v/t1.0-1/17191011_10212792915403401_6628405488219690981_n.jpg?oh=7b56e80632fd6c8caec8aeca6803c01e&oe=5B4301A7
 ---

-You might have persistent shoulder/hip/back pain or injury that keeps coming back?
+Do you have an injury that keeps coming back?
+You try exercising at the gym, practising yoga, pilates or running but keep getting injured?
 Or maybe you feel that things never quite got back to normal after having a baby?
-You want to get back to running, cycling and doing all those things you used to love?
-If any of the above is true, you are tired of hurting and ready to take an active part in getting better, movement coaching could be just the thing you are looking for.

-Our multidisciplinary approach brings together biomechanics based Restorative Exercise, functional fitness, yoga and massage weaving in the latest research in movement science with experiential and intuitive.

-It aims to:

-* Support you in overcoming pain and fear of getting re-injured
-* Empower you to understand your body better and build more sustainable movement patterns in your daily life
-* Help you regain ease and joy in moving and develop a robust functional, real-life strength
+Are you a curious mind, interested in learning more about how your body works and would like to reclaim a strong body and an active lifestyle - whatever that might mean for you?

+Movement coaching could be the very thing you are looking for.

+Our unique, research-based approach bridges the fields of biomechanics based restorative exercise, physiotherapy, functional fitness, yoga, pilates and soft tissue therapy.
+It aims to empower you to build better movement habits and develop a robust real-life strength in everything you do.